F1 2024 Italian Grand Prix weather forecast - latest today from Monza

 Here's what the weather forecast will look like during the 2024 Italian Grand Prix at Autodromo Nazionale Monza.

-Last time out in the Netherlands, Lando Norris fought back against home favourite Max Verstappen on his way to securing a dominant win by 22.896s ahead of the Dutchman.
+Last time out in Zandvoort, Lando Norris fought back against home favourite Max Verstappen on his way to securing a dominant win over the Dutchman, leading by 22.896s come the chequered flag.

-F1 HEADLINES: Verstappen given shock FIA drugs test as star DISQUALIFIED ahead of Dutch Grand Prix

-READ MORE: Dutch GP issue official statement after major on track accident
+F1 HEADLINES: Hamilton replacement twist emerges as McLaren announce new driver signing

-This marks the Briton's second career win following Miami earlier this season, while Verstappen's winless streak now stands at five races.
+This marked the Briton's second career win following his success Miami earlier this season, while Verstappen's winless streak now stands at five races.

 Now heading into Monza, Norris will be looking to capitalise on his recent momentum and chip away at Verstappen's lead in the championship.